AndyLPK247/py-pl-tiny-fw/README.md

 Running Tests
 -------------

-To run these tests, make sure Python 3 is installed.
-Also, run `pip install pytest` and `pip install requests`.
-It is recommended (but not necessary) to run tests in a virtual Python environment.
+Tests require Python 3, `pytest`, and `requests`.
-Then, run `python -m pytest` to discover and run all tests.
+Run `python -m pytest` from the root directory to discover and run all tests.

 Further Documentation